Wailuku, Hawaii

 Wailuku is a census-designated place (CDP) in and county seat of Maui Island, Maui County, Hawaii, United States.
 The population was 17,697 at the 2020 census.

-Wailuku is located just west of Kahului, at the mouth of the ʻĪao Valley.
-In the early 20th century, Wailuku was the main tourist destination on Maui, though it has since been eclipsed with the rise of the resort towns such as Kihei.
+Wailuku is just west of Kahului, at the mouth of the ʻĪao Valley.
+In the early 20th century, Wailuku was Maui's main tourist destination.
+It has since been eclipsed by resort towns such as Kihei.

 Historic sites in the town include Kaʻahumanu Church (named after Queen Kaʻahumanu, wife of Kamehameha I), which dates to 1876; the Wailuku Civic Center Historic District; the site of the Chee Kung Tong Society Building; and the Bailey House, a 19th-century former seminary and home that houses a history museum and the Maui Historical Society.

-There are two ancient temples near Wailuku, called heiau — the Halekiʻi Heiau and the Pihanakalani Heiau.
-Both date back hundreds of years and were used for religious purposes by the native Hawaiians.
+There are two ancient temples near Wailuku, called heiau—the Halekiʻi Heiau and the Pihanakalani Heiau.
+Both date back hundreds of years and were used for religious purposes by native Hawaiians.

 Wailuku is served by Kahului Airport.